 - 1. Leaving the iPad unattended. - 2.
 Visiting websites that are inappropriate/not approved. - 3.
 Downloading apps to the iPad. - 4.
-Using apps not related to the task at hand. - 5.
-Use of the iPad for something not allowed at school. - 6.
-Taking photos or videos of people without their permission. - 7.
-Using another student's iPad without the teacher's permission. - 8.
-Having your iPad open while eating lunch or in a locker room.
+Putting a passcode on the iPad. - 5.
+Using apps not related to the task at hand. - 6.
+Use of the iPad for something not allowed at school. - 7.
+Taking photos or videos of people without their permission. - 8.
+Using another student's iPad without their or the teacher's permission. - 9.
+Having your iPad in the lunchroom or locker room.